grassjelly/rfm_simulation/README.md

     roslaunch rfm_simulation simulation.launch

-Loading the simulation environment during the first run may take a while.
+- Take note that loading the simulation environment during the first run may take a while.

 ## Creating a new map (optional)